ibexa/documentation-developer/docs/customer_management/cp_configuration.md

         - user
 ```

+## Address

+With the Address Field Type, you can customize address Fields and configure them per country.
+To lern more see [Address Field Type documentation](../content_management/field_types/field_type_reference/addressfield.md).

 ## Templates

-You can also define new templates for among others: invitation mail,
+You can also define new templates for among others: invitation email,
-reset password message and all the information screens after user's action in
+reset password message and the information screens after any of the user's action in
 `vendor/ibexa/corporate-account/src/bundle/Resources/config/default_settings.yaml`.

 ```yaml